 - Handle transactions like accepting rent and deposits and inspecting move-ins and move-outs.

 - Train and collaborate with talented teammates to identify and solve any leasing issues that arise.

-- Prior sales experience in leasing, retail, banking, or other related fields(s)
+- Minimum two years residential or commercial property management experience or equivalent experience in retail, hospitality, banking, or other related fields(s)

 - Demonstrated proficiency in working with computers including word processing, calendar management, software/database, and social media

 - Flexibility for frequent local travel throughout the portfolio you support